 - Organize one side at a time: one day do the right side and the next day the left.
 Or one week on one side and so on.

 - Top shelf one day, your hanging clothes another, and the floor the third day.

 - Similarly, you could follow the steps in the second step only on one half of the closet at a time, but break it out in sections (e.g., floor, hanging closet and top shelf).

 Have a plan so you will not get overwhelmed or feel pressure to get it all done at once.

-Then, when you have completely organized your closet go back and visit the board.
+Then, when you have completely decluttered your closet go back and visit the board.
 Buy what you want then.

 For me, I started with the first area of my closet you could see.
 I started with the floor one day and worked my way up to the clothes the second day and finally, the top shelf.

 I strongly suggest starting with the easiest area to keep your momentum going.
 If you can not identify an area then I suggest starting with one task:

 - Pick out all excess hangers from the closet.

 - Throw away unused shoe boxes.